Host Profile

 In March 2024 we had a series of workshops on summer pruning and irrigation installation and maintenance.
 Due to a sudden onset of autumn and the cooling of the soil, we cancelled the series on planting subtropical fruit trees and the rest of the summer pruning workshops.

-In August 2024 we are anticipating an advanced grafting workshop and pruning of the satellite fig collection (84 new trees)
+In August 2024 we are anticipating an advanced grafting workshop and possibly the pruning of the satellite fig collection (84 trees in-ground)

 We currently have a lot of infrastructure work delayed due to illness and people being away.
-Before the onset of wet weather, we still have to out stuff in storage, set up the preserving shed, repair and paint benches, improve the irrigation, repair two houses, extend a nursery, complete a veranda and build an espalier tree tunnel.
+Currently in progress is – repair of Rosanne’s house, set up the preserving shed, repair and paint benches, bury the greywater irrigation pipework, improve the irrigation in some of the properties, extend a shadecloth nursery, complete a veranda and build an espalier tree tunnel.

 My Details